Configuring role-based access control policies

 Procedure

-2. Click Provisioning policy, then toggle it to Active.
+2. Click Provisioning policy, and then activate it.

 4. (Optional) Configure your automatic removal settings: